Octávio Tarquínio de Sousa: Career as writer and historian

 Tarquínio began his career as a writer in 1914, when he published the work Monólogo das Coisas, a collection of short stories with some of his personal memoirs, and began to actively collaborate with the journal O Estado de S. Paulo from 1916 to 1917.
 In 1928 he published a translation to Portuguese of Omar Khayam's Rubaiyat, also acting as a literary critic.

 Together with important Brazilian intellectuals who emerged in the 1930s, such as Gilberto Freyre, Caio Prado Júnior and Sérgio Buarque de Holanda, Tarquínio elaborated studies on Brazilian history, bringing new concepts to historiography and writing biographies about important historical Brazilian figures such as Bernardo Pereira de Vasconcelos, Evaristo da Veiga, Diogo Antônio Feijó, José Bonifácio and Pedro I. The biographies were written from 1937 to 1952 and later compiled in a single work: História dos Fundadores do Império do Brasil (History of the Founders of the Empire of Brazil), in 1957, becoming his most notable work.

+Tarquínio was a member of the Brazilian Historic and Geographic Institute.

 Death

-Tarquínio died in a plane crash in Rio de Janeiro on 22 December 1959, together with his wife Lucia Miguel Pereira (b.
+Tarquínio died in a mid-air collision over Rio de Janeiro on 22 December 1959, together with his wife Lucia Miguel Pereira (b.
 1904).